van001/lesscode/application/nodejs/readme.md

 # Disclaimer
-The code here is wrok in progress.
+The code here is work in progress.
 As I discover more commonality between problems, I re-assess the strategy.
 In other words, sometime it may not work.

 # Download
 git clone https://github.com/van001/lesscode.git